Homeless To Housing Program

 Program Overview

 Recognizing that securing a home is a significant milestone, DVNF understands that true stability is achieved when a house becomes a home, furnished with essential items that provide comfort and functionality.
-We help cover eseetnail costs related to securing and creating comfortable housing for at-risk veterans.
+We help cover essential costs related to securing and creating comfortable housing for at-risk veterans.

 What The Program Can Provide